neuro-ml/thunder/docs/core/thunder_module.md

 ## Inference
-During inference step, ThunderModule uses Predictors in order to preprocess data and make inverse transformsa after passing data through the model.
+During inference step, ThunderModule uses Predictors in order to preprocess data and make inverse transforms after passing data through the model.
 Default predictor is just an identity function.

 For more on predictors see [Thunder Predictors Docs]().